-Each time we have parked at Manganese Point we have looked to the other side of the harbour and asked that age old question “what is over there?” so we thought we would find out.
-Due to meet our friends at the Waipu Golf Club a little later that day we decided to explore the area around One Tree Point/Ruakaka to fill in the day so to speak.
+Each time we have parked at Manganese Point, we have looked to the other side of the harbour and asked that age-old question “what is over there?” so we thought we would find out.
+Due to meet our friends at the Waipu Golf Club a little later that day we decided to explore the area around One Tree Point/Ruakaka to fill in the day, so to speak.

-Without having spoken to Sarah about it I was a little concerned about our departure from Manganese Point given the lack of area to turn a van of our size around.
-We were however blessed with good luck when the caravan on the left departed, allowing us to back into that space, giving us a free and easy exit.
+Without having spoken to Sarah about it, I was a little concerned about our departure from Manganese Point given the lack of area to turn a van of our size around.
+We were, however, blessed with good luck when the caravan on the left departed, allowing us to back into that space, giving us a free and easy exit.
 No problems getting up the driveway this time, unlike our first visit, then back on the road into town and then south.

-Further along the road it widens out (just) and there is an area set aside for freedom camping opposite the toilets.
+Further along the road, it widens out (just), and there is an area set aside for freedom camping opposite the toilets.

-After having driven all the way around the harbour we find ourselves in One Tree Point and from here with a better camera you could probably see what we could with our eyes.
+After having driven all the way around the harbour, we find ourselves in One Tree Point and from here with a better camera, you could probably see what we could with our eyes.
 The NZMCA Park at Manganese Point on the other side.
 The arrow points to the spot.

 There is also a freedom camping area here as well.
 Located in the carpark shown above, yes you can only stay one night, with only space for a couple of vans it’s right on the beach, it would be a nice spot to stay.

 It was time to head towards the Waipu Golf Club and a catch up with Peter and Tracey who are fellow Dethleffs owners as well as being very keen golfers.
 They had played a round at what appears a very picturesque course that also has a cafe open to the public.
-With a large carpark area we had no problem parking up.
+With a large carpark area, we had no problem parking up.
 The cafe offers a wide range of food and good coffee.
-Another of this places we have driven past many times without stopping, next time we probably will as they welcome visitors even if they don’t play golf.
+Another of these places we have driven past many times without stopping, next time we probably will as they welcome visitors even if they don’t play golf.

-Peter and Tracey had been thinking about a new motorhome last time we spoke with them so we weren’t surprised to hear that they had visited Jonas at Zion Motorhomes and ordered a new Dethleffs Esprit, which they hope to take delivery of later this year.
+Peter and Tracey had been thinking about a new motorhome last time we spoke with them, so we weren’t surprised to hear that they had visited Jonas at Zion Motorhomes and ordered a new Dethleffs Esprit, which they hope to take delivery of later this year.
 Bet you are looking forward to taking delivery guys!

 We decided that we would spend the night at the Caledonian Park in Waipu at $10 without power and $15 with it’s a cheap place to stay and helps support the local community with payment of the fees.
-The envelopes for payment are located in all the power boxes so there is no excuse about not knowing the charges unlike another place we stayed earlier this year.
-We did have bit of an issue finding the place to drop off the envelope but eventually found the correct building and popped our $15 into the slot.
+The envelopes for payment are located in all the power boxes, so there is no excuse about not knowing the charges, unlike another place we stayed earlier this year.
+We did have a bit of an issue finding the place to drop off the envelope but eventually found the correct building and popped our $15 into the slot.

 Click on the above to see our review of the campground here.
 I have updated the information since our last visit.